 You can also apply for student Visas and permits that allow you to train and also do some part-time work.
 This is an area that we are constantly consulting the authorities about and following the changes – so get in touch for the latest news.

 WHAT ARE THE RULES ON WORK PERMITS FOR NON-EU CITIZENS?

-This is where we are moving into the new rules – and the potential rules that could be coming…
+This is where we are moving into the new rules if you are British – and the potential rules that could be coming…

 Up until leaving the EU, a British person could apply for a Swiss work permit with no real issue.
 You just needed to complete a few formalities and prove you had Swiss health insurance.

 But as a non-EU national it has become harder (if not impossible) for British trainees.

 Non-EU nationals have always been limited to 90 days and to work needed to prove that they can do something that no EU or Swiss person can do.
 Which is a big ask.